-FDR General Compliance; Fraud, Waste, and Abuse (FWA) Training; Code of Conduct 1.
-Why am I receiving notice to complete training for Medical Mutual?
-3 2.
-Why is this training necessary?
-3 3.
-What does CMS mean by an FDR?
-3 4.
-What Medical Mutual products/plans does this training apply to?
-3 5.
-What if I do not contract with Medical Mutual for its Medicare products?
-3 6.
-Who must take this training?
-4 7.
-Do all employees of every FDR have to satisfy FWA training requirements?
-4 8.
-How do I know if I am deemed to have met the FWA training requirements already?
-4 9.
-If I am deemed, am I exempt from these requirements completely?
-4 10.
-What are the Medicare Compliance training requirements?
-4 11.
-What is a Code of Conduct?
-4 12.
-How does Medical Mutual's Code of Conduct relate to this training?
-4 13.
-Can an FDR use its own Code of Conduct?
-4 14.
-Where can the Medical Mutual Code of Conduct be found?
-4 15.
-Do we have to use Medical Mutual's training, or can we use a different version of training?
-5 16.
-How often does this training have to be taken?
-5 17.
-When does the training have to be completed?
-5 18.
-What kind of documentation is needed to show training was completed?
-5 19.
-What documentation does Medical Mutual need after completion of this training?
-5 20.
-What happens if I don't complete the required training?
-5 21.
-What is the source of these requirements?
-5 22.
-Are these requirements new?
-6 23.
-Who should I contact if I have more questions about this training?
-6 Reporting Potential or Actual Non-Compliance or FWA 24.Do we have to report non-compliance and FWA to Medical Mutual or does Medical Mutual consider reporting within our organization to be sufficient?
-6 25.
+I. FDR General Compliance & Fraud, Waste, and Abuse Training and Code of Conduct

+- 1. Why am I receiving notice to complete training for Medical Mutual? - 2.
+Why is this training necessary? - 3.
+What does CMS mean by an FDR? - 4.
+What MEDICAL MUTUAL products does this training apply to? - 5.
+What if I do not contract with MEDICAL MUTUAL for its Medicare products? - 6.
+Who has to take this training? - 7.
+Does every employee of every FDR have to satisfy FWA training requirements? - 8.
+How do I know if I am deemed to have met the FWA training requirements already? - 9.
+If I am deemed, am I exempt from these requirements completely? - 10.
+What are the Compliance Training requirements? - 11.
+What is a Code of Conduct? - 12.
+How does MEDICAL MUTUAL's Code of Conduct relate to this training? - 13.
+Can an FDR use its own Code of Conduct? - 14.
+Do we have to use MEDICAL MUTUAL's training, or can we use a different version of training? - 15.
+How often does this training have to be taken? - 16.
+By when does the training have to be completed? - 17.
+Where is the Medical Mutual Code of Conduct? - 18.
+What kind of documentation is needed to show training was completed? - 19.
+What documentation does MEDICAL MUTUAL need after completion of this training? - 20.
+What will happen if I don't complete the required training? - 21.
+What is the source of these requirements? - 22.
+Are the requirements new? - 23.
+Who do I contact if I have more questions about this training?

+II.
+Reporting Potential or Actual Non-Compliance or FWA

+- 24. Do we have to report non-compliance and FWA to Medical Mutual or does MEDICAL MUTUAL consider reporting within our organization to be sufficient? - 25.
 What should I do if I suspect fraud, waste, or abuse or other compliance issues?

-6
+III.
 Sanction, Debarment, Exclusion Lists

-26. What is the OIG exclusion list?
-27. What is the difference between the OIG LEIE, General Services Administration (GSA) Excluded Parties List System (EPLS), and the System for Award Management (SAM) Websites?
-28. What are my requirements related to Federal health care program exclusion and debarment checks?
-29. How often do the exclusion/debarment checks have to be completed?
-30. What evidence should I submit to show that these checks are completed?
-31. What if an individual or entity is identified on one of the exclusion/debarment lists?
-Validation/Audit of Effective Compliance Program Requirements 32.
-What documentation/evidence will CMS and/or Medical Mutual ask FDRs for to support their compliance with Medical Mutual's Compliance Program?
-33. Why is Medical Mutual asking for all this information?
-34. Why are you asking about how long I retain my employee training and disciplinary records?
-35. Why are you asking about my subcontractors (i.e., downstream contractual arrangements)?
-36. What oversight is expected for my subcontractors?
-Offshoring 37.
-Why is Medical Mutual asking about offshore entities?
-38. What areas are considered offshore?
-39. What does offshore subcontractors mean?
-40. How do Providers notify Medical Mutual that they utilize an offshore entity?
+- 26. What is the OIG exclusion list? - 27.
+What is the difference between the OIG LEIE, General Services Administration (GSA) Excluded Parties List System (EPLS), and the System for Award Management (SAM) Websites? - 28.
+What are my requirements related to Federal health care program exclusion and debarment checks? - 29.
+How often do the exclusion/debarment checks have to be completed? - 30.
+What evidence should I submit to show that these checks are completed? - 31.
+What if an individual or entity is identified on one of the exclusion/debarment lists?

+IV.
+Validation/Audit of Effective Compliance Program Requirements

+- 32. What documentation/evidence will CMS and/or MEDICAL MUTUAL ask FDRs for to support their compliance with MEDICAL MUTUAL's Compliance Program? - 33.
+Why is MEDICAL MUTUAL asking for all of this information? - 34.
+Why are you asking about how long I retain my employee training and disciplinary records? - 35.
+Why are you asking about my subcontractors (i.e., downstream contractual arrangements)? - 36.
+What oversight is expected for my subcontractors?